nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 You can control the border and background colors with memory mapped I/O registers at `$d020` (border) and `$d021` (background).

-Drawing the two lines is pretty easy as we can hardcode for the fixed slope.
+Drawing the two lines is pretty easy as we can hardcode for the fixed line slope.
 Here's a C implementation that draws the lines and dumps screen contents on stdout (register writes stubbed out and screen RAM is `malloc()`'d memory that it runs on PC):

 ```{.c}
 #include <stdint.h>